snailcoinpow/snailcoin/doc/build-scashx.md

 ## Running a node

-Note: The first time you run the node it may take several minutes to synchronise with the ScashX network (check the GUI status in Windows).
+Note: The first time you run the node it may take several minutes to synchronise with the Snailcoin network (check the GUI status in Windows).
 Synchronisation must complete before commencing mining.

 ### Unix

-To run the ScashX node:
+To run the Snailcoin node:
 ```bash
 scashxd
 ```

-To send commands to the ScashX node:
+To send commands to the Snailcoin node:
 ```
 scashx-cli [COMMAND] [PARAMETERS]
 ```